Last updated on January 27, 2026

 Kindred Discovery | Illustration by Lake Hurwitz

-If you’ve ever wanted to try out a merfolk deck, now is probably the right time to hop on board.
-Even if you don’t fully recreate this build, you can get a good base from the Hakbal of the Surging Soul precon deck that I used to guide this deck tech.
-You can be safe in knowing that merfolk show up a lot in Magic sets, so this is a deck that’ll likely continue to get useful tools in the future.
+If you’ve ever wanted to try out a merfolk deck, now is the right time to hop on board.
+Even if you don’t fully recreate this build, you get a good base from the Hakbal of the Surging Soul precon deck that I used to guide this deck tech.
+Rest assured that merfolk show up a lot in Magic sets, so this is a deck that’ll continue to get useful tools in the future.

 Thank you for reading and I look forward to seeing you on the next article!